• Skip to primary navigation

 If you have a real tree, make sure you take it somewhere to be recycled properly after Christmas.
 You should be able to search online for local recycling centres.

 Did you know you can rent a Christmas tree.
-It gets picked up after Christmas replanted!
+It gets picked up after Christmas and replanted!

 Decorative wooden trees can be reused year after year and are a fun alternative to a traditional tree too.